forbesmyester/esqlate/README.md

 ![Slideshow of some of the controls available](./img/anim.gif)

 Another powerful feature is to provide the user the ability to link these simple JSON documents together together.
-Doing this giving many possible journeys allowing meaningful self-service administration.
+Doing this giving many possible user journeys allowing basic, but meaningful self-service administration.

 ![You can link documents making lots of user journeys possible](./img/links.png)